Jsrios29/Restricted-Boltzmann-Machines/README.md

 4. References<br />
   4a NeurIPS 2020 Challenge.pdf - this PDF contains the origin of the data set and details the challenged that was posed by NeurIPS in 2020.<br />
   4b.
 Intro_to_RBM_Fischer_Ingel - this PDF contains a nice intro to RBMs<br />
+  4c. rbmcf.pdf - A paper describing the application of RBMs to sparse data such as the netflix user-movie ratings.
+This project adapts this implementation to the         student-question dataset